andrewmatt/Movie-App-jQuery-OmdbApi/README.md

 ---------------------------------------------------------

-It uses Bootstrap for Styles & jQuery using OMDBApi to get a list of movies from the IMDB site.
+It uses Bootstrap for Styles & jQuery using Axios and OMDBApi to get a list of movies from the IMDB site.

 We can click on any Movie/TV Show to see data about that movie.